MyungjiSong/regiongrowing3dcsharp/README.md

 <3D volume Segmentation using Region Growing algorithm>

 It consists queue, short etc.
-If you want to run the code with some minutes using 3D Volume this makes it possible.
+If you want to run the code in some minutes using 3D Volume this makes it possible.